 - 1-drops – Lost in the Jungle, Fire Fly, Argent Squire, Righteous Protector – You absolutely want to open each game with a 1-drop, that’s why you keep so many of them.
 You will most likely play Hero Power on Turn 2, then either a 3-drop or a Hero Power + another 1-drop on Turn 3 (the second option is more likely) – that’s why keeping two is fine.
 However, don’t keep more than two, as their value goes down in the mid/late game, and you want to have some other plays too.
 Keeping a hand full of 1-drops might make you run out of steam too quickly.
 As an extra note, if you get Fire Fly, you can keep it alone – it can act like two 1-drops after all.

 - Acherus Veteran – Unlike the other 1-drops, it’s not a great T1 play, as you don’t get any value from the card’s Battlecry.
-Ideally, you want to keep it with another 1-drop already present in your hand.
+Ideally, you want to keep it with another 1-drop already present in your hand, but if you get no other 1-drop, you still keep it.

 - Unidentified Maul – Your deck is heavily based around the board flooding, so basically 3 out of 4 effects of Unidentified Maul are good, and given that you should have up to 3 bodies going into your Turn 3, +1 Attack or Divine Shield options are very juicy even so early in the game.
 Taunt is the only mediocre option, but it’s still useful vs some aggressive decks.